nsusmann/essays/processions/README.md

     <a href="https://www.parthenonfrieze.gr/en/explore-the-frieze/east-frieze/?b=5"><figcaption>'Peplos Scene' (East V) from the Parthenon Frieze, c.
 447 - 433 BCE</figcaption></figure></center></a>
     </div>
 <br><br>
-The processions appear calm and quiet.
-There are no musicians, no crowds, no noisy activity along the street.
-Watching the procession pass by, spectators could easily pick out different groups of people.
-Specific people had specific jobs, and they walk alongside their peers.
-Even the animals seem peaceful and unbothered ... except for this suspicious-looking bull:
+These processions seem calm and quiet.
+We don't see any musicians; there are no noisy crowds watching from the street.
+The participants are clearly organized, and everyone has a specific task to perform.
+Even the sacrificial animals look peaceful and unbothered ... except for this one suspicious-looking bull:

 <div>
     <style>